-A – The Access Centre provides helpful assistance to students with learning disabilities, mental health issues, sensory impairments, medical, and mobility issues.
-Students are encouraged to register with the Access Centre as early as possible.
+A – The Academic Accommodation Support centre provides helpful assistance to students with learning disabilities, mental health issues, sensory impairments, medical, and mobility issues.
+Students are encouraged to register with the Academic Accommodation Support centre as early as possible.

 Q – Is it possible to appeal a grade?

 A – Yes.
-The appeal process, forms and procedures are clearly outlined in the online Student Guide.
+The appeal process, forms and procedures are clearly outlined in the online Registrar's website.